Shashwata32/Real-Time-Code-Editor/README.md

-# Real-Time Code Editor
+# CodeJam

-**Real-Time Code Editor** is a collaborative coding platform for developers to write, edit, and share code with others simultaneously.
+**CodeJam** is a collaborative coding platform for developers to write, edit, and share code with others simultaneously.
 It provides an in-browser code editing experience with live synchronization, making remote pair programming, code reviews, and team collaboration seamless.

 ## Key Features & Benefits